Oluwasetemi/school_of_engineering_v4/slides.md

 - Git: A popular DVCS that tracks changes to files and directories, allowing you to collaborate with others and manage your project's history.

-- GitHub: A web-based platform that hosts Git repositories and provides collaboration tools for developers.
+- {GitHub}: A web-based platform that hosts Git repositories and provides collaboration tools for developers.

 - Repository (Repo): A directory that contains your project files and a .git directory, which tracks the history of changes.